Msoliman512/ExchangeExecutionPlanner/README.md

 dotnet run
 ```

-The API will be available at `https://localhost:7071` with Swagger documentation at `https://localhost:7071/swagger/index.html`. "ports changes according to availability"
+The API will be available at `https://localhost:7071` with Swagger documentation at `https://localhost:7071/swagger/index.html`.

+*Note: Port numbers may vary based on availability.*

 ## Docker Deployment